siddharthkp/bundlesize/README.md

 "threshold": "3 Kb"
 ```

-This will match multiple files if necessary and create a new row for each file.
+This makes it great for using with applications that are bundled with another tool.

+Alternate example:

 ```
 "path": "./dist/chunk-*.js",
+"threshold": "3 Kb"
 ```

+This will match multiple files if necessary and create a new row for each file.

 &nbsp;